 Tell us a few words about yourself, your education, and what you do at the moment.

 I graduated from Faculty of Food Technology and Biotechnology (University of Zagreb) with MA in Nutritionism.
 I'm currently doing a PhD in Nutrigenomics and Personalized nutrition in Spain.
 I own the nutricionizam.hr website where I try to offer quality, practical, and rational dietary advice through articles and nutrition services.
 I work with clients, mostly professional and amateur athletes.
-Other than helping people improve the quality of their diet, enhance their sports performance, and achieve the desired body mass and composition.
+Other than helping people improve the quality of their diet, enhance their sports performance, and achieve the desired body weight and composition.
 I also focus strongly on the psychological component of the diet, emphasizing the importance of developing a healthy relationship with food.

 How important is breakfast really and why, and what's the best example of a breakfast meal?